szilard/h2o-scoring--OLD/README.md

 Same as above but driven from some other environment, constructing the REST calls from there.
 For real-time scoring (1 item at a time) a lot of the above overhead can be cut.
 Order of magnitude-wise probably total time can go down from `~300ms` to `~100 ms` maybe even `~50ms` (if there is a better way to get data into h2o than via CSV).

 It would be interesting to compare that with the POJO (in case the above bug is fixed/worked around).
+My guess is that for 1 item at a time scoring the POJO will be magnitudes faster (hoipefully), while for large bulk scoring maybe of same magnitude.